Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 <p>ApexPlay Gaming and Electronics Retail is an e-commerce company specializing in popular electronic products across the United States.
 Since its launch in 2018, the company has experienced significant growth, expanding its reach to a global customer base across four regions.
 Along the way, ApexPlay has faced increasing competition from industry peers, as well as both challenges and opportunities driven by the COVID-19 pandemic.

-Between 2019 and 2022, ApexPlay served over 88,000 customers and processed more than 108,000 transactions, generating over $28 million in revenue.
-The available dataset covers multiple business dimensions, including sales performance, product trends, regional distribution, and customer loyalty programs.

 Reporting to the Head of Operations, an in-depth analysis was conducted to uncover key insights, trends, and overall business performance from ApexPlay’s transaction data between 2019 and 2022.
 This analysis provides actionable insights for cross-functional teams including Finance, Sales, Product, and Marketing to better understand performance, optimize day-to-day operations, and enhance the company’s ability to deliver high-quality products to customers worldwide.
 </p>